- USD ($)

 JR Echizen-Takefu Station

-- meet at JR Echizen-Takefu station * meeting time, the tour duration and spots can be changed at your request.
+- meet at JR Echizen-Takefu station * meeting time, the tour duration and attractions can be changed at your request.

 Making mochi (Japanese rice cake) from steamed rice by pounding with a pestle and a mortar.
 Then create round-shaped mochi by hands.
 It will be a great fun and memorable experience.